w821-Australian-Aboriginal-bark-painting-Naminapu-Maymuru-Wakun-Wanambi-300-1.jpg

 Australian Aboriginal bark painting, "Milngunya (Milky Way) Dreaming."
 Jakarppi.
 Naminapu Maymuru & Wukun Wanambi (d)/ Nhulunbuy-Gove, artists of the Yirritja ga Dhuwa moiety.
 The painting depicts the creation of the Milky Way.
 When a Mangalili person dies, his or her spirit goes to the Milky Way.

-When Mithili died in 1981, sacred clan designs could no longer be painted because no one had the authority to paint them anymore.
+When Mithili died in 1981, sacred clan designs could no longer be painted because no one had the authority to paint them any more.
 It was not until 1997 that Djunggayi (caretakers and preservers of clan knowledge) taught Wanambi the designs.
 Wanambi then began painting and created for the Saltwater Country exhibition, re-introducing motifs that had not been painted since his father's death.

 From this point on, he became a highly renowned artist, dedicated to honoring his father and ancestry through his art.

-Naminapu Maymuru-White is an Aboriginal Australian Indigenous painter born a member of the Mangalili clan, at the Yirrkala mission station in Northeast Arnhem Land in Northern Australia in 1952.
-Naminapu is an extremely versatile artist with skills in the areas of painting, carving, screen-printing, weaving, lino-cuts and batik work.
+Naminapu Maymuru-White is an Aboriginal Australian Indigenous painter born a member of the Mangalili clan, at the Yirrkala mission station in Northeast Arnhem Land in Northern Australia in 1952.Naminapu is an extremely versatile artist with skills in the areas of painting, carving, screen-printing, weaving, lino-cuts and batik work.
 As a child she sat for hours patiently watching her father paint.

 At about the age of 12, she began to learn herself, and was fortunate in being taught by her father’s brother, Narritjin Maymuru, as well as by her own father, Nånyin Maymuru.
 Both men were extremely able and well-known artists, whose works hang in many Australian and overseas museums.
 After attending the mission school, she worked for some time in the store and craft shop and also helped out in the local bank.